Laronk/Filmmaking_Tutorials/Learning from my mistakes/Lessons_from_past_filmmaking_projects__Jan_Karpiuk.md

     SAVE YOURSELF A TON OF TIME AND PHYSICAL LABOUR ON LOCATION!

++ **`Diversify lighting and shadows on your subject` using shadows cast by existing obstacles.
+Position the subject half in the shadows.
+Seek out buildings, spaces under bridges, large trees.**

+    MAKE YOUR ENVIRONMENT WORK FOR YOU

 ---

 ## 4. `"PERSPEKTYWY"` | MINE AGH Short Film: ""